vgno/ssehub/README.md

 # Example using POST

-Publish event to channel "test" with curl:
+Publish event to channel **test** with curl:

 ```
-curl -v -X POST -d '{ "id":1, "event": "message", "data": "Test message" }' http://127.0.0.1:8080/test
+curl -v -X POST http://127.0.0.1:8080/test \
+-d '{ "id":1, "event": "message", "data": "Test message" }'
 ```

 # Dynamic creation of channels
-If "allowUndefinedChannels" is set to true in the config the channel will be created when the first event is sent to the channel.
+If ```allowUndefinedChannels``` is set to true in the config the channel will be created when the first event is sent to the channel.

 # License